 After fertilization, the zygote undergoes several stages of development as it progresses towards becoming a fully formed organism.
 Here are the three main stages of development after fertilization:

 Cleavage: Cleavage is the initial stage of development after fertilization.
-It involves rapid and successive cell divisions of the zygote without an increase in overall size.
+It consists of rapid, repeated cell divisions of the zygote that occur without a corresponding increase in its overall size.
 As the zygote divides, it forms smaller cells called blastomeres.
 This process continues, leading to the formation of a solid ball of cells called the morula.

 Blastulation: Blastulation follows cleavage and involves the transformation of the morula into a blastocyst.
-During blastulation, the cells of the morula rearrange and form a fluid-filled cavity called the blastocoel.
+During blastulation, the morula's cells reorganize to create a fluid-filled cavity known as the blastocoel.
 The blastocyst consists of two main cell groups: the outer layer of cells called the trophoblast, which later contributes to the placenta, and the inner cell mass, which develops into the embryo.

 Gastrulation: Gastrulation is a crucial stage during which the blastocyst undergoes extensive cellular rearrangements, resulting in the formation of three distinct germ layers: ectoderm, mesoderm, and endoderm.
-Every germ layer is responsible for the development of distinct tissues and organs.
+Each germ layer plays a specific role in forming particular tissues and organs.
 Gastrulation involves cell migration, differentiation, and the establishment of the basic body plan of the developing organism.

 These three stages—cleavage, blastulation, and gastrulation—play significant roles in shaping the early development of an organism.
 Following gastrulation, further differentiation and organogenesis occur, leading to the formation of specific tissues, organs, and systems.

 The intrauterine gestation period refers to the length of time a fetus develops inside the uterus of a pregnant individual.
-It represents the duration of a pregnancy from conception to birth.
-In humans, the average gestation period is approximately 40 weeks or 280 days.
+It refers to the time span of a pregnancy from conception to delivery.
+In humans, this period typically lasts about 40 weeks or 280 days.

 Parturition, commonly known as childbirth, is the process by which a pregnant mammal gives birth to its offspring.
-It is the culmination of the gestation period and involves the expulsion of the fetus from the uterus through the birth canal.
+It marks the end of the gestation period and involves the fetus being delivered from the uterus through the birth canal.
 Here is an explanation of parturition:

 Parturition typically involves a series of physiological changes and stages leading up to the delivery of the baby.
-The process of parturition can be divided into three main stages:
+Parturition occurs in three primary stages:

 Dilation: The first stage of parturition is characterized by the dilation or opening of the cervix, which is the narrow passage connecting the uterus and the birth canal (vagina).
 This stage is initiated by hormonal changes and uterine contractions.
 The cervix gradually expands, allowing the fetus to pass through.

 Expulsion: The second stage is marked by the actual delivery of the baby.
-Strong and regular contractions of the uterus push the fetus downward through the birth canal.
-As the baby's head enters the birth canal, the mother experiences an intense urge to push.
+Powerful, rhythmic uterine contractions drive the fetus downward through the birth canal.
+When the baby's head begins to descend, the mother feels a strong urge to push.
 With each contraction and pushing effort, the baby advances further until it is completely expelled from the mother's body.

 Throughout the process of parturition, various hormones, such as oxytocin, play crucial roles in stimulating and coordinating uterine contractions and facilitating the ejection of the baby and the placenta.